Cloudslab/iFogSim1/README.md

 ```
 git pull origin master
 ```
 * Include the JARs (except the CloudSim ones) to your Eclipse project.
+  * In Eclipse 2018-12, right click on the project -> Build Path -> Configure Build Path -> Classpath -> Add JARs.
+  * Select `jars/guava-18.0.jar`, `jars/json-simple-1.1.1.jar` and `jars/commons-math3-3.5.jar`.
 * Run the example files (e.g. VRGame.java) to get started.

 # References
 1. Harshit Gupta, Amir Vahid Dastjerdi , Soumya K. Ghosh, and Rajkumar Buyya, <A href="http://www.buyya.com/papers/iFogSim.pdf">iFogSim: A Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments</A>, Software: Practice and Experience (SPE), Volume 47, Issue 9, Pages: 1275-1296, ISSN: 0038-0644, Wiley Press, New York, USA, September 2017.